ETH (Excedrin tension headache acetaminophen 500 mg / caffeine 65 mg)

 Pill imprint ETH has been identified as Excedrin tension headache acetaminophen 500 mg / caffeine 65 mg.

-Excedrin Tension Headache is used in the treatment of headache; period pain; osteoarthritis; cold symptoms; sinusitis (and more), and belongs to the drug class analgesic combinations.
+Excedrin Tension Headache is used in the treatment of headache; period pain; cold symptoms; osteoarthritis; pain (and more), and belongs to the drug class analgesic combinations.
 FDA has not classified the drug for risk during pregnancy.
 Excedrin Tension Headache acetaminophen 500 mg / caffeine 65 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: